jrkerns/pylinac/docs/source/winston_lutz.rst

 * The BB should be fully within the field of view.
 * The MLC field should be symmetric.
-* The BB should be <2cm from the isocenter.

 Prefabricated plans are available at :ref:`prefab-rt-plans` for download.
 See also the :ref:`plan-generator` module for creating your own plans.